Arabidopsis-Information-Portal/hrgrn_webservices/services/hrgrn_subnetwork_by_locus/INSTALL.md

 ### <a name="authentication-token"></a>Obtain an Authentication Token

-Obtain an authentication token from the OAuth service (please, substitute `consumerKey` and `consumerSecret` with the values returned for your client application `my_cli_app`.
+Obtain an authentication token from the OAuth service (please, substitute `consumerKey` and `consumerSecret` with the values returned for your client application ``hrgrn_cli_app`.

 ```
 $ curl -Lk -X POST \